arendjr/selectivity/README.md

 Module          | Description
 ----------------|------------
+**async**       | Blocks the query function from calling its callback functions if another query has been issued since.
+This prevents out-of-order replies from remote sources to display incorrect results.
+This module is only needed if you use the query function and call its callbacks asynchronously.
 **backdrop**    | This module provides the backdrop feature which is used by the dropdown.
 The backdrop is used to guarantee that when the dropdown is open and the user clicks outside the Select3 area, the dropdown will close.
 If you omit this module, a simpler implementation is used which will still attempt to close the dropdown when the user clicks outside the area, but which may fail when the user clicks on some element that has a custom click handler which prevents the event from bubbling.
 **base**        | The Select3 base module which is pulled in automatically into every build.
 **diacritics**  | Diacritics support.
 This will make sure that `"Łódź"` will match when the user searches for `"Lodz"`, for example.
 However, if you always query a server when searching for results, you may want to solve matching of diacritics server-side, in which case this module can be ommitted.